Quick Reference

 If you are doing processing after your beam time, try to remember to restrict

-your CPU activity to a "crush" node
+your CPU activity to "crush17."

-directory.
 Do NOT restore any files to /data

 unless you know how to preserve their date stamps.
 Image files with new